-Range: Superproperty of Quantification: E62 String F: E52 Time-Span.
+Range: E62 String f: E52 Time-Span.
 P79 beginning is qualified by: E62 String E52 Time-Span.
-P80 end is qualified by: E62 String E90 Symbolic Object.
-P190 has symbolic content: E62 String one to many (0,n:0,1)

-Scope note: This property is a container for all informal descriptions about an object that have not been expressed in terms of CRM constructs.

-In particular it captures the characterisation of the item itself, its internal structures, appearance etc. Like property P2 has type (is type of) , this property is a consequence of the restricted focus of the CRM.
-The aim is not to capture, in a structured form, everything that can be said about an item; indeed, the CRM formalism is not regarded as sufficient to express everything that can be said.
+P80 end is qualified by: E62 String 0 E90 Symbolic Object.
+P190 has symbolic content: E62 String Quantification: one to many (0,n:0,1) Scope note: This property is a container for all informal descriptions about an object that have not been expressed in terms of CIDOC CRM constructs.
+Examples: In particular it captures the characterisation of the item itself, its internal structures, appearance etc. Like property P2 has type (is type of) , this property is a consequence of the restricted focus of the CIDOC CRM.
+The aim is not to capture, in a structured form, everything that can be said about an item; indeed, the CIDOC CRM formalism is not regarded as sufficient to express everything that can be said.
 Good practice requires use of distinct note fields for different aspects of a characterisation.
 The P3.1 has type property of P3 has note allows differentiation of specific notes, e.g. "construction", "decoration" etc. An item may have many notes, but a note is attached to a specific item.

-Examples: coffee mug - OXCMS:1983.1.1 (E19) has note "chipped at edge of handle" (E62) has type Condition (E55)

-In First Order Logic:

-$P3(x,y) \supset E1(x)$

-$P3(x,y) \supset E62(y)$

-$P3(x,y,z) \supset [P3(x,y) \land E55(z)]$

-Properties: P3.1 has type: E55 Type

-P4 has time-span (is time-span of)

-Domain: E2 Temporal Entity

-Range: E52 Time-Span

-Quantification: many to one, necessary, dependent (1,1:1,n)

-Scope note: This property describes the temporal confinement of an instance of an E2 Temporal Entity.

-The related E52 Time-Span is understood as the real Time-Span during which the phenomena were active, which make up the temporal entity instance.
+Examples. coffee mug - OXCMS:1983.1.1 (E19) has note "chipped at edge of handle" (E62) has type Condition (E55) In First Order Lo ogic: $P3(x,y) \supset E1(x)$ $P3(x,y) \supset E62(y)$ $P3(x,y,z) \supset [P3(x,y) \land E55(z)]$ Properties: P3.1 has type: E55 Type P4 has time-s pan (is time-span of) Domain: E2 Temporal Entity Range: E52 Time-Span Quantification: many to one, necessary, dependent (1,1:1,n) Scope note: This property describes the temporal confinement of an instance of an E2 Temporal Entity.
+Examples: The related instance of E52 Time-Span is understood as the real Time-Span during which the phenomena were active, which make up the temporal entity instance.
 It does not convey any other meaning than a positioning on the "time-line" of chronology.
-The Time-Span in turn is approximated by a set of dates (E61 Time Primitive).
+The Time-Span in turn is approximated by a set of dates (instances of E61 Time Primitive).
 A temporal entity can have in reality only one Time-Span, but there may exist alternative opinions about it, which we would express by assigning multiple Time-Spans.
-Related temporal entities may share a Time-Span.
-Time-Spans may have completely unknown dates but other descriptions by which we can infer knowledge.
+Related temporal entities may share an instance of E52 Time-Span.
+Instances of E52 Time-Span may have completely unknown dates but other descriptions by which we can infer knowledge.
+Examples. the Yalta Conference (E7) has time-span Yalta Conference time-span (E52)